African horse sickness: Diagnosis

 Presumptive diagnosis is made by characteristic clinical signs, post mortem lesions, and presence of competent vectors.
 Laboratory confirmation is by viral isolation, with such techniques as quantitative PCR for detecting viral RNA, antigen capture (ELISA), and immunofluorescence of infected tissues.
 Serological tests are only useful for detecting recovered animals, as sick animals die before they are able to mount effective immune responses.

 Treatment and prevention

 No treatment for AHS is known.

 Control of an outbreak in an endemic region involves quarantine, vector control, and vaccination.
 To prevent this disease, the affected horses are usually slaughtered, and the uninfected horses are vaccinated against the virus.
 Three vaccines currently exist, which include a polyvalent vaccine, a monovalent vaccine, and a monovalent inactivated vaccine.
 This disease can also be prevented by destroying the insect vector habitats and by using insecticides.

 History

 African horse sickness was diagnosed in Spain in 1987–90 and in Portugal in 1989, but was eradicated using slaughter policies, movement restrictions, vector eradication, and vaccination.

-Infection was reported in Pak Chong district of Nakhon Ratchasima province in Thailand in March 2020 when 42 racehorses died from an unknown illness which was later confirmed to be African Horse Sickness virus serotype 1.
+Infection was reported in the Pak Chong district of Nakhon Ratchasima province in Thailand in March 2020 when 42 racehorses died from an unknown illness which was later confirmed to be African Horse Sickness virus serotype 1.